core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 The syntax for the URI schemes in this section are specified using Augmented Backus-Naur Form (ABNF) [RFC5234].
-The definitions of "host", "port", "path-abempty", "query", and "fragment" are adopted from [RFC3986].
+The definitions of "host", "port", "path-abempty", and "query" are adopted from [RFC3986].

 Section 8 (Multicast CoAP) in {{RFC7252}} is not applicable to these schemes.